marcoguerri/marcoguerri.github.io/_posts/2022-05-22-reverse-engineering-msdos.markdown

 00098696                 add     edi, 4
 ```

-`sub_67BF9` is invoked with the size of the image, which doesn't include yet the 4 additional bytes.
-The result is stored at `esi+edi`, i.e. the base address
+The only argument to `sub_67BF9` is the size of the image, which doesn't include yet the 4 additional bytes.
-of the OptionROM in memory + its length.
-The lenght of the image is then increased by 4 before being stored in the directory.
+The result is stored at `esi+edi`, i.e. the base address of the OptionROM in memory + its length.
+The lenght of the image
+is then increased by 4 before being stored in the directory.

 Device initialization